tu2-atmanand/obsidian-notes-explorer/README.md

 This is a plugin for [Obsidian.md](https://obsidian.md) that displays all your notes as cards for better visual navigation and revision of your notes.
 Explore your vault using the explorer view by using various filters.

+##  Different views

+Using the settings to set the **fixed height** of the cards and to set the **number of lines** to read from your notes, you can achieve two kinds of views.
+As shown below :

+### 1. Masonry view

+Leave the field blank for the setting **"Fixed card height"**.
+And if you want you can increase the number of lines to be read from your notes in the setting **"Maximum number of lines"**, and you can achieve a view like the one shown below:

 ![Thumbnail](./assets/Thumbnail3.png)
 <P align="center"><b>Masonry view</b> - variable card height</p>

+### 1. Grid view
+Set some value for the setting **"Fixed card height"**.
+And all the cards will be restricted to have a fixed height as per the value in pixel, giving the whole view a grid look, something like shown below :

 ![Thumbnail](./assets/Thumbnail4.png)
 <P align="center"><b>Gallery view</b> - fixed card height</p>